retrontology/vodloader/README.md

 * **download**:
   * **keep**: (True/False) Whether you want to keep the downloads or delete them after they're uploaded
   * **directory**: Where you want to store the downloaded videos before they are uploaded.
 Can be left blank and will default to the video folder.
+  * **quota_pause**: Whether or not you want to pause downloading the backlog while waiting for the YouTube quota to reset

 ## Running